mrmacgood71/mrmacgood71/README.md

 Bogdan @macgood Churyumov

-I'm Solution Architect/System Analyst with experience in Backend and Android development on Java and Kotlin about 4+ years
+I'm Solution Architect/System Analyst with experience in Backend and Android development on Java and Kotlin (partly Go) about 4+ years.

 Results:
 - Bachelor of SUAI